Cazoo Ltd

 The Problem

-Negative equity occurs when a customers car is worth less than the finance they own.
-The experience during the part exchange transaction was confusing due to poor information and therefore and not performing well.
+Negative equity happens when a customer’s car is worth less than the finance they owe.
+During the part exchange journey, users were confused by unclear information, leading to a poor experience and underperformance.

 -